top of page

 The advance rate chart is useful for understanding when an opportunity that is stuck in a stage is most likely to advance.
 For example, if an opportunity is in stage 4 for 100 days, it is highly unlikely to ever advance.
 Funnelcast uses a more nuanced version of this information as an early indicator to highlight the urgency to advance an opportunity—lest it succumb to the maxim that “time kills all deals.”

-Want to see what your win rates and conversion rates look like?
+Advance rates are a little more complicated though.
+Want to see what your win rates and advance rates look like?
 Check out Funnelcast Essentials for free.

 bottom of page